bgoonz/BGOONZ_BLOG_2.0/notes/cheat-sheets/javascript.md

 // defined inside another function, the inner function has access to all the
 // outer function's variables, even after the outer function exits. function sayHelloInFiveSeconds(name) {
-  var prompt = "Hello, " + name + "!";
+    var prompt = 'Hello, ' + name + '!';
     // Inner functions are put in the local scope by default, as if they were
     // declared with `var`.
     function inner() {
         alert(prompt);
     }
     setTimeout(inner, 5000);
     // setTimeout is asynchronous, so the sayHelloInFiveSeconds function will
     // exit immediately, and setTimeout will call inner afterwards.
 However,
     // because inner is "closed over" sayHelloInFiveSeconds, inner still has
     // access to the `prompt` variable when it is finally called.
 }
-sayHelloInFiveSeconds("Adam"); // will open a popup with "Hello, Adam!" in 5s
+sayHelloInFiveSeconds('Adam'); // will open a popup with "Hello, Adam!" in 5s

 ///////////////////////////////////
 // 5.
 More about Objects; Constructors and Prototypes

 // Objects can contain functions. var myObj = {
     myFunc: function () {
-    return "Hello world!";
+        return 'Hello world!';
-  },
+    }
 };
 myObj.myFunc(); // = "Hello world!"

 // When functions attached to an object are called, they can access the object
 // they're attached to using the `this` keyword. myObj = {
-  myString: "Hello world!",
+    myString: 'Hello world!',
     myFunc: function () {
         return this.myString;
-  },
+    }
 };
 myObj.myFunc(); // = "Hello world!"